Portrait painting: Yuan dynasty (1271–1368)

 The Yuan dynasty was a watershed moment in Chinese history.
-After the Mongol Empire conquered the Chinese mainland and ended the Song dynasty, the traditional Chinese intelligentsia were left in a dilemma situation of choosing between reclusion from the foreign government or pursuing new political careers.
-Portrait paintings of "men of culture" (wen ren hua) at that period reflects this dilemma.
+After the Mongol Empire conquered the Chinese mainland and ended the Song dynasty, the traditional Chinese intelligentsia were left in a dilemma of choosing between reclusion from the foreign government or pursuing new political careers.
+Portrait paintings of "men of culture" (wen ren hua) at that period reflect this dilemma.
 For instance, the Portrait of Yang Qian depicted him standing in a bamboo forest.
-While the bamboo symbolizes his moral rightness, the half-enclosed and half-opened space in the background alludes to his potential of choosing between reclusion and serve in the Mongol government.
+While the bamboo symbolizes his moral rightness, the half-enclosed and half-open space in the background alludes to his potential for choosing between reclusion and service in the Mongol government.

-In terms of imperial portrait, the Portrait of Kublai and the Portrait of Chabi by Mongol imperial painter Araniko in 1294 reflect the fusion of the traditional Chinese imperial portrait techniques and the Himalayan-Mongol aesthetic value.
+In terms of imperial portraits, the Portrait of Kublai and the Portrait of Chabi by Mongol imperial painter Araniko in 1294 reflect the fusion of the traditional Chinese imperial portrait techniques and the Himalayan-Mongol aesthetic value.
 Kublai Khan was portrayed as an elder man while Empress Chabi was depicted in youth, both wearing traditional Mongolian imperial costumes.
 Araniko adopted the Chinese portrait technique such as outlining the shape with ink and reinforcing the shape with color, whereas the highlights on Chabi's jewelry with the same hue but lighter value proved to be a continuation of the Himalayan style.
 The full frontal orientation of the sitters and their centered pupil add a confrontational impact to the viewer, which reflect the Nepali aesthetics and style.
 The highly symmetrical composition and the rigid depiction of hair and clothes differed from the previous Song dynasty painting style.
 There is little implication on the moral merit of the sitters or their personality, indicating a detachment of the painter from the sitter, which contradicts with the Song dynasty's emphasis on the capture of the spirit.